WholesumNet/sovr/docs/source/computepods.rst

       user new sam

-    Provide a password for *sam* and exit the FairOS-DFS CLI
+    Provide a password for *sam* and exit the FairOS-DFS CLI.

-  - Open your favourite text editor and write the following text in it and save it in the Sovr CLI's ``src`` directory(I hope you've already clonned Sovr CLI, if not please consult :doc:`usage`) as ``creds.json``
+  - Open your favourite text editor and write the following text in it then save it in the Sovr CLI's ``src`` directory(I hope you've already clonned Sovr CLI, if not please consult :doc:`usage`) as ``creds.json``.

     .. code-block:: text